-- An Informational Meeting will be held on September 29 from noon to 1:00 PM and again from 5:30 to 6:30 PM at the Manhattan Area Chamber of Commerce offices.
+- An Informational Meeting will be held on September 28 from noon - 1 p.m. and again from 5:30 - 6:30 p.m. as well as October 7 from noon – 1 p.m. at the Manhattan Area Chamber of Commerce offices.
 Your attendance is strongly encouraged at one of the available times.

-- The application will be initially reviewed to exclude identifying personal and professional data.
+- The written application will be initially reviewed without Pages 2 and 4 in order to exclude identifying personal and professional data.
 Therefore, please take the time to thoroughly answer the questions on Page 3.
-After the initial review the Selection Committee will meet and decide which applicants will move on to the interview portion of the selection.
-Once interviews have been completed, Pages 2 and 4 will be made available, as the committee is encouraged to select a group of participants from a cross-section of the community representing a diversity of perspectives.
+After the initial review the Selection Committee will meet and Pages 2 and 4 will be made available, as the committee is encouraged to select a group of participants from a cross-section of the community representing a diversity of perspectives.
 From the written applications, a minimum of 80% of the applications will be chosen for interviews.
-Interviews will be conducted November 15, 16, 17, 18, 19, 2021, and will be scheduled to last approximately 10 minutes per applicant.
+Interviews will be conducted the week of November 7 and will be scheduled to last approximately 10 minutes per applicant.
 The written application and the interview will be worth a maximum of 30 points each.
 Those applicants who are not selected for an interview will be notified via email.

 - In the wake of COVID19 we have adapted our program delivery model to provide meaningful development opportunities while protecting the health of our staff, board, class participants and presenters.
 As we look to the future, we remain committed to providing a quality learning experience along with the need to flex between in-person, remote and hybrid delivery models.
 We are ready for and innovating around this challenge.
 We will abide by all health regulations as set forth by the CDC, the State of Kansas, and all appropriate County Health Departments.